 Caravanning in North Wales

-Hafan y Mor is set within a 500-acre site on the edge of Snowdonia National Park.
+Hafan y Môr Holiday Park is set within a 500-acre site on the edge of Snowdonia National Park.
 Along with 75 pitches for caravans, there's direct access to two beaches, boating facilities, a swimming pool complex and go-karting to name but a few of its attractions.

 On the isle of Anglesey, there are lots of caravan parks to choose from.
-Nant Newydd prides itself on its unspoilt sense of peace, Home Farm has plenty of play areas and Minffordd is beside the maritime village of Moelfre.
+Nant Newydd prides itself on its unspoilt sense of peace, Home Farm Holiday Park has plenty of play areas and Tyddyn Isaf Caravan Park overlooks the sandy beach at Lligwy Bay.